gaissmai/cidrtree/README.md

 `package cidrtree` is a datastructure for IP routing tables (IPv4/IPv6) with fast lookup (longest prefix match).

-The implementation is based on treaps, augmented for CIDRs.
-Treaps are randomized self balancing binary search trees.
-Due to the nature of treaps the lookups (readers) and updates (writers) can be decoupled, without delayed rebalancing, promising to be a perfect match for a software-router or firewall.

 The implementation is based on treaps, which have been augmented here for CIDRs.
 Treaps are randomized, self-balancing binary search trees.
 Due to the nature of treaps, the lookups (readers) and updates (writers) can be decoupled without causing delayed rebalancing, which is a perfect fit for a software router or firewall.

 This package is a specialization of the more generic [interval package] of the same author,